Sakura thought she was out of tears.

 When Giovanni tells him where, Tahu feels his heart leap, and hurries to follow.
 Today began as fairly normal.
 He wouldn’t have guessed that his decision would change so much.

 He knows what’s been going on at Cinnabar Island, of course, but only second hand.
 He’s never been in the same room as the creature, and no video footage exists.
 It’s one of the greatest mysteries around, and it’s hard to contain his excitement at finally having a closer look at it, if still indirectly.
 Sabrina talks about it with him, now and then, but not in much detail.
-He gets the feeling she doesn’t like him, though it’s hard to know for sure with how good she is at mental defense.
+He gets the feeling she doesn’t like him much, though it’s hard to know for sure with how good she is at mental defense.

 Eventually Tahu stands with Giovanni before a door, waiting for the system to boot up.